Peatland restoration: Policy and legislation role and examples

 Policy creation and law building is a key to peatland restoration.
 One example is the Nature Restoration Law (NRL) targets specific restoration of Europe's degraded peatland ecosystems, habitats and species.
 With emphasis on wetland, rivers, forests, grasslands and marine ecosystems.
 A draft law within primarily targeted for restoring the drainage of peatlands from agricultural use.
 These targets advocate strongly for agricultural peatlands, however, most EU countries land use of peatlands is for peat extraction or forestry.
 EU countries hold an estimate of 350,000km2 of peatland of which more than 50% is degraded mainly by drainage from agricultural use, forestry and peat extraction.
 This demonstrate that although policy development is useful, it might be finely tuned to assist peatland restoration.

 United Nations Sustainable Development Goals (SDGs).

 Another example is the UN's SDG (Sustainable Development Goals), focusing on positive action and recovery across a variety of global issues.
 Goal 15 on protection and restoration of the environment is specifically important for restoration, but does not mention peatlands.
-Goal 13, to "take urgent action to combat climate change and its impacts" is used ti advocate for peatland restoration.
+Goal 13, to "take urgent action to combat climate change and its impacts" is used to advocate for peatland restoration.
 These acknowledgements are key to encouraging and supporting restoration policy development.

 Policies such as these, could raise awareness to the importance of peatland restoration.
 To be furthered, emphasis on peatlands, its differing types and protection from usage (e.g. agricultural, extraction or pristine protections) has been proposed.